Scenic Mississippi Regional Transit

 If you have any questions about the routes, please call toll free: 877-444-6543.

-- Buses are handicapped accessible with bike carriers
+- All routes are handicapped accessible

 - $3.00 per one way trip.
 The drivers will not be making change, so please have correct payment ready.